klhelton/bacpac_map/README.md

         -	if &varname = "PSQI4" then &varc = "PT"||strip(put(int(&varn),8.))||"H"||strip(put(  mod(&varn*60,60),8.) )||"M";

     - Any number of IF statements can be added following the structure seen above.
 Only “PSQI4” and the definition of &varc need to be updated.
 The macro variables &varname, &varc, and &varn will resolve correctly at runtime to TESTCD, STRESC, and STRESN, respectively.
-    -	If the provided format is not ISO8601 and is not a SAS-defined format, be sure to make the user-defined format available to this program at runtime or include the format as IF-ELSE statements within the ISO8601 definition.
+    -	If the provided format is not ISO8601 and is not a SAS-defined format, be sure to make the user-defined format available to this program at runtime or include the format as IF-ELSE statements within the ISO8601 macro definition.
 3. If no text-based format exists in the _codelist_ sheet in the specs and no numeric format exists on the _valuelevel_ sheet, STRESC is set to the exact value of STRESN.
 For instance, if STRESN = 12.3333 but no format exists, STRESC = 12.3333.
 If this direct STRESN=STRESC conversion is not the desired behavior, be sure to provide a format on the _valuelevel_ sheet or add the required rows to the _codelist_ sheet.